 Enroll or make changes by completing The Hartford Enrollment Form.

 Submit your completed Form to Benefits & Employee Wellness via Secure Document Upload or fax to 505-277-2278 within 60 Calendar Days of your newly benefits-eligible position or your Qualifying Change in Status Event.

 Note: If you separate from employment, termination of coverage will occur.

 Choosing or Changing Beneficiaries

-If you enroll in UNM’s life insurance, there is an important step to ensure you’re making the most of this important coverage – choosing or updating a beneficiary.
-A beneficiary is the person who will receive the proceeds of your life insurance should you pass away.
+If you enroll in UNM’s AD&D insurance, there is an important step to ensure you’re making the most of this important coverage – choosing or updating a beneficiary.
+A beneficiary is the person who will receive the proceeds of your AD&D insurance should you pass away due to an accidental injury.
 You can choose anyone as your beneficiary and change your designation at any time.
 And when you add or change a beneficiary online, your designation becomes effective immediately.

 Examples of when to consider your beneficiary designation(s) are marriage, birth or adoption of a child, or divorce.